SAP/openui5/docs/opa/Subchapters/GettingStarted.md

 - When = actions
 - Then = assertions

-You have to define these functions, so that OPA knows what they are.

 ## Given: Defining Arrangements
 Let's start by defining arrangements.
 In the following example, we assume that the app runs in a page called index.html.
 Our OPA test is located in the test/opa5.html folder.